 Pre–conference tour

-You need to make your own hotel reservation in Ljubljana.
+You need to make your own hotel reservation.

 Pre–conference tour